ASHOKECE1999/devTinder/readme.md

 - grouped the routes based on requirement
 - work on userValidations and on ignored and interested
 - will create API for handling ignored and interested only

+- thought process of writing GET and POST apis